ROBERT SIEGEL, Host:

 RICHARD HARRIS: Astronomers are always patrolling the skies on the lookout for new supernovas.
 Last September, a grad student at the University of Texas hit pay dirt.
 He spotted a supernova explosion in a distant galaxy that has put all other supernovas to shame.
 Astronomers using the Lick Observatory in California, the Keck Telescope in Hawaii and the Chandra X-ray Observatory in orbit turned to watch the aftermath.
 Nathan Smith at UC Berkeley announced the results today at a NASA news conference.

-Mr. NATHAN SMITH (Graduate Student, University of California, Berkeley): The reason we're so excited about it is that the supernova is so powerful it may require a new type of explosion mechanism that has been predicted theoretically but has never actually been observed before.
+NATHAN SMITH: The reason we're so excited about it is that the supernova is so powerful it may require a new type of explosion mechanism that has been predicted theoretically but has never actually been observed before.

 HARRIS: Regular supernova explosions are exciting enough.
 Generally when a star burns through its fuel its core collapses, the resulting explosions spews atoms and radiation all over space and leaves behind a cosmic cinder often a black hole.
 Smith says this new star apparently died a very different death.

 SMITH: Instead of the core of the star collapsing, the core of the star is completely obliterated.
 It's just blast away all of its material out into space, and so all of these heavy elements - these radioactive elements - go spewing out to large distances where they can then heat the material and then glow and we can see the fabulous display that it puts on.

 HARRIS: If this is what happened, it implies the original star was about a hundred times more massive than our own sun.
 That's really big and rare.
 Smith's colleague, David Pooley, says there are just a handful of stars that size in our own galaxy.
 And he has his eye on one called Eta Carinae.